Apple includes 300 magazines in subscription news service

 CUPERTINO: Apple launched a subscription news service on Monday (Mar 25) that includes more than 300 magazines as part of the iPhone maker's pivot to services.

-The Apple News+ service at a cost of US$9.99 per month will include the Los Angeles Times and Wall Street Journal, digital news sites and magazine titles including Rolling Stone, Time, Wired and The New Yorker.
+For a monthly cost of US$9.99, the Apple News+ service will include the Los Angeles Times and Wall Street Journal, digital news sites and magazine titles including Rolling Stone, Time, Wired and The New Yorker.

 "We think Apple News+ will be great for customers and great for publishers."

+Separately, the company said it was launching a new game subscription service called Apple Arcade later this year with at least 100 titles.
+It will be available in 150 countries, with pricing to be announced later.

-The move comes as Apple shifts to emphasise digital content and other services to offset slumps in smartphone sales and with many news organisations struggling to monetize their online services.
+The move comes as Apple shifts to emphasise digital content and other services to offset slumps in smartphone sales, and as many news organisations are struggling to monetise their online services.

-Apple said advertisers would not be able to track the activity of subscribers to the new service, thereby ensuring greater privacy.
+The company said advertisers would not be able to track the activity of Apple News+ subscribers, ensuring greater privacy.

+Apple also said it would offer a credit card in partnership with Goldman Sachs to be integrated with Apple Pay, and that digital payments would be launched for transit systems in the United States.